pottekkat/personal-website/content/posts/interactive-code-examples-codapi/index.md

 The Dockerfile seems quite simple:

-1. First, it specifies the lightweight Alpine Linux (`alpine:3.18`) image as the base image.
+1. It specifies the lightweight Alpine Linux (`alpine:3.18`) image as the base image.
 2. Then, it creates a new user called `sandbox` (without a password) and sets its home directory to `/sandbox`.
 3. The last two lines set the default user to the newly created `sandbox` and the working directory to `/sandbox`.
 This ensures that commands are run as the isolated `sandbox` user rather than as root.